-The International Space Exploration Coordination Group (ISECG) space agencies have created a website for the global space community, including government, academia, and industry, to share information and facilitate ongoing discussion about the exploration and potential utilisation of lunar polar volatiles.
+This website has been created by the International Space Exploration Coordination Group (ISECG)space agencies to share information among the global space community—including government, academia, and industry—and to facilitate ongoing discussion about the exploration and potential utilisation of lunar polar volatiles.

 Focus areas include the current state of knowledge, questions to be answered, and opportunities for collaboration and coordination of relevant studies, capability development, and lunar missions.

 A series of virtual workshops is being conducted to address key strategic issues, facilitate coordination among the community, and identify possible ways forward for addressing knowledge gaps and advancing technical capabilities.

 - A moderator will lead the virtual workshop, supported by a panel of experts on the workshop topic.

 - There will be topical presentations, discussion including commentary by panel members, as well as chat room comments/questions from participants.

 - Presentation material, a recording, and a written summary of each workshop will be posted afterward to this website.

 - Real-time logistics support will be provided by the NASA Solar System Exploration Research Virtual Institute (SSERVI).

 - To join a Workshop (audio/video/charts/chat):

 –Login as “Guest” with full name please